OpenSource-Programming/learningpython/README.md

 # learningpython
-This repository is to store all Python related artifacts from Training
+This repository is to store all Python related artifacts from Training from Todd.

+09-2020 session